BlackHost-PL/Pterodactyl-Next.js-Cloudflared/README.md

 5. **Start the server**:
    - Start the server from the Pterodactyl panel.
 Your application will now be hosted without needing extra dependencies like GitHub.

+6. **Cloudflared Tunnel Configuration**:
+   - For added security, this egg allows you to configure a **Cloudflared** tunnel to expose your application to the internet.
+Set the `CLOUDFLARED_TOKEN` variable in the environment settings to connect your server to Cloudflare and create a secure tunnel to your app.
+This eliminates the need to open ports on your firewall or expose your server directly to the internet.

 ### Port Configuration

 You can change the port your application runs on by modifying the `NEXT_APP_PORT` variable.
 This can easily be done via the Pterodactyl panel under the "Environment" section of the server configuration.